robin-rpr/calos/doc/faq.rst

 e.g. with :code:`scp(1)` or :code:`git(1)`.
 See the next entry for a more realistic example.

-SSH stops :code:`ch-image` build with interactive queries
+SSH stops :code:`clearly image` build with interactive queries
 ---------------------------------------------------------

 This often occurs during an SSH-based Git clone.
 For example: